VALUES.

 -

-Eighty-five percent of Nevada is federal land.
-That's not a problem to be solved — it's the foundation of how we live.
-Our public lands are where we hunt, hike, camp, and ranch.
-They drive our outdoor recreation economy, protect our water supply, and preserve cultural sites that belong to all of us.
-Right now, they're under serious threat.
-Last year, a Senate amendment proposed forcing the sale of up to 3.3 million acres across Western states — including Nevada — to finance tax cuts.
-That proposal was pulled, but its author pledged to bring it back.
-The Roadless Rule is being rolled back.
-The president's legal team says he can abolish national monuments.
-Environmental regulations are being slashed.
-And the agencies responsible for managing these lands have been gutted.
-The person nominated to run the BLM has spent his career trying to sell or transfer public lands into private hands.
-Conservation groups are particularly concerned about the Ruby Mountains, Mt.
+Nevada's public lands are the backbone of how we live, work, and play.
+They drive the outdoor economy, protect critical water sources, and preserve cultural sites that belong to every Nevadan.
+Right now, they face threats on multiple fronts.
+A Senate amendment last year proposed forcing the sale of up to 3.3 million acres across Western states, Nevada included, to offset tax cuts.
+The proposal was pulled, but its sponsor pledged to bring it back.
+Meanwhile, the Roadless Rule is being rolled back, the administration's legal team claims the president can abolish national monuments, environmental regulations are being gutted, and the agencies responsible for managing these lands are running on skeleton crews.
+The nominee to lead the BLM has spent his career working to sell or transfer public lands into private ownership.
+Conservation groups have raised particular concern about the Ruby Mountains, Mt.
 Rose Wilderness, the Spring Mountains, and the Humboldt-Toiyabe Forest.

-Every time this has been tried, Nevadans — regardless of party — have made it clear: our land is not for sale.
+Every time this has come up, Nevadans, regardless of party, have been clear: not for sale.
 Once it's gone, it's gone forever.

-What Morgan Can Do: She can vote against any legislation that sells, transfers, or privatizes Nevada's public lands without genuine community input, environmental review, and reinvestment in conservation.
-She can fight for real funding for the BLM and Forest Service — because you can't manage 48 million acres of Nevada with a skeleton crew.
-She can push for meaningful consultation with Tribal Nations as a requirement, not an afterthought.
+Morgan will push for meaningful consultation with Tribal Nations as a requirement, not an afterthought.
 She can pursue a seat on the Natural Resources Committee, which oversees the majority of her district.
-And she can make sure that federal land decisions reflect Nevada's reality — not Washington's agenda.
+And she can make sure that federal land decisions reflect Nevada's reality, not Washington's agenda.

 -